src-d/blog/content/upcoming/enry.md

 enry.DefaultClassifier = myClassifier
 ```

-From this point on, `GetLanguage` and `GetLanguages` will use your custom implementation.
+From that point on, `GetLanguage` and `GetLanguages` will use your custom implementation.

 ## How does enry know all about a lot of languages?

-*enry* uses the information about languages (filenames, interpreters, extensions... associated with each language) that *linguist* keeps on its project.
+*enry* uses the information about languages (filenames, interpreters, extensions... associated with each language) that *linguist* keeps in the code base.

 Specifically, *enry* uses the following files from *linguist*:
 * [languages.yml](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml)